jnozzi/cocoadev.com/SiteContent/General/OutlineViewBindings.markdown

-Does anyone have information about using Cocoa Bindings with an [[NSOutlineView]]?
+Does anyone have information about using Cocoa Bindings with an General/NSOutlineView?

 ----
 As far as I know, it's not supported yet.

 ----

-Where ''yet'' should not indicate that it will be.
+Where *yet* should not indicate that it will be.
 One Apple employee said we should send a feature-request if we want it.
 Personally though, I have a hard time imagining how it should actually be done.

-Maybe if [[CFTree]] was given a Cocoa front-end we could get an [[NSTreeController]], but (going into rant-mode), this MVC starts to resemble a story about the [[WiseMenOfGotham]]: We need to split model and view because we oh-so-often need to re-use the model in another context or the view, so we write glue-code that far surpasses the length of what the all-in-one application would have occupied, and that starts to suck, so we start to look into re-usable controller-code, and we get one that ties an [[NSTableView]] to an [[NSArray]] (although not handling drag'n'drop (nor drag-sort) and stuff), and we may get a similar one which ties an [[NSOutlineView]] to an [[NSTree]] -- so we need to instantiate 3 objects and connect these every time we actually just need one, all in the name of modularity, re-usability or whatever.
+Maybe if General/CFTree was given a Cocoa front-end we could get an General/NSTreeController, but (going into rant-mode), this MVC starts to resemble a story about the General/WiseMenOfGotham: We need to split model and view because we oh-so-often need to re-use the model in another context or the view, so we write glue-code that far surpasses the length of what the all-in-one application would have occupied, and that starts to suck, so we start to look into re-usable controller-code, and we get one that ties an General/NSTableView to an General/NSArray (although not handling drag'n'drop (nor drag-sort) and stuff), and we may get a similar one which ties an General/NSOutlineView to an General/NSTree -- so we need to instantiate 3 objects and connect these every time we actually just need one, all in the name of modularity, re-usability or whatever.

-That said, I do see some advantages in MVC and I am also in favor of modular code, but seriously, when the rule rather than the exception is to use an [[NSTableView]] with an [[NSArray]] or [[NSOutlineView]] with a [[CFTree]], would it not make more sense to only require extra code if we want something other than this?
+That said, I do see some advantages in MVC and I am also in favor of modular code, but seriously, when the rule rather than the exception is to use an General/NSTableView with an General/NSArray or General/NSOutlineView with a General/CFTree, would it not make more sense to only require extra code if we want something other than this?

 ----